I finally had the time to play with my Christmas tree. Errr, camera?

 The key to getting the blurred light look is to make sure that you are focusing on a subject in front of the Christmas tree.
 To do this you just press down on the camera button half way until it focuses on the subject {absolutely do not focus on the tree/lights otherwise it won’t work}.

 As you can tell, I used a few different objects to practice.
 All of my objects {or humans} were approximately 5 feet in front of the tree…give her take a foot.
+And they could be clearer, but I’m a newbie.

 You will probably need to play with your shutter speed to get it to turn out.
 I took pictures with it anywhere from 1/8 – 1/20, but I never went above 1/20.